 Is your problem or concern about your benefits or coverage?
 This includes problems about whether particular medical care or prescription drugs are covered or not, the way in which they are covered and problems related to payment for medical care or prescription drugs.

-Yes
+Yes No My problem is about benefits or coverage.
+My problem is not about benefits or coverage.

-My problem is about benefits or coverage.
+Go on to the next section of this chapter,

-Go on to the next section of this chapter, Section 4: "A guide to the basics of coverage decisions and appeals."
+Section 4: "A guide to the basics of coverage decisions and appeals."